arnauddupuis/qupdown.io/README.md

 qupdown.io
 ==========

-A set of library and and tools for the updown.io service (still in beta at the moment)
+A set of library and tools for the updown.io service (still in beta at the moment)